current validation doesn't follow any RFC guideline and it's pretty much broken.

 A patch is ready and I'll generate the push request right after this gets submitted.

-#1 Updated by Nano Caiordo 4 months ago
+#1 Updated by Nano Caiordo over 1 year ago

 Ulterior information on this patch: